 If you are unsure whether your home should have a water softener, you can bring a sample of your water to The Water Store for a free water test.

-If you live in an area where there is municipal water, there are still benefits to having a softener in your home such as better functioning appliances, nicer feeling skin and hair, better looking cloths and linens.
+If you live in an area where there is municipal water, there are still benefits to having a softener in your home, such as better functioning appliances, nicer feeling skin and hair, better looking clothes and linens.

 Softened water is not recommended for lawn watering and other outdoor uses as this will lead to more frequent system regeneration and higher costs.
 A bypass valve is always installed on all The Water Store machines for this exact purpose.

 If you do not want this additional sodium or potassium in your drinking water a separate cold-water line and faucet can be installed that bypasses the water softener.
 This allows for drinking and cooking water with unsoftened cold water, additionally installation of a purified drinking water system should be considered.

 While most softeners need little care and will last for many years – problems may occasionally occur.